BreatheTaichi/protopla.net/README.md

 • Option to turn off background image, possibly make a simple generated background with some stars that would take less processor than moving a huge image.

-Gamepad on menus for more seamless experience.
+Gamepad usable on menus for more seamless experience.

 Max screen size so player doesn't see past background image if they are on a large screen.
 Then I could get rid of the background fill and save some processing.